Screenshots may differ slightly depending on software version.

 Start the optimization by clicking the Solutions tab.
 It defaults to the Ramps view so you get a good visual on the best factor settings and the desirability of the predicted responses.

 The program randomly picks a set of conditions from which to start its search for desirable results – your results may differ.
 Multiple cycles improve the odds of finding multiple local optimums, some of which are higher in desirability than others.
-Design-Expert then sorts the results from most desirable to least.
+The program then sorts the results from most desirable to least.
 Due to random starting conditions, your results are likely to be slightly different from those in the report above.

 The ramp display combines individual graphs for easier interpretation.
 The colored dot on each ramp reflects the factor setting or response prediction for that solution.
 The height of the dot shows how desirable it is.
 View different solutions from the Solutions drop-down menu on the Factors tools; cycle through some of them and watch the dots.
 They may move only very slightly from one solution to the next.
 However, if you look closely at temperature, you should find two distinct optimums, the first few near 90 degrees; further down the solution list, others near 80 degrees.